 The Liberty Bell

-One of the most iconic things to see in Independence Park is the Liberty Bell.
-The bell would sound in the early days of our country to let members of congress know it was time to meet.
+The bell served as an alarm clock in our country’s earliest days, letting members of Congress know it was time to meet.
 It also served as a notification for townspeople to gather to hear the news.

-The crack in the bell adds to its character.
+The Liberty Bell’s massive crack adds character.
 It’s been cracked most of its life, but that didn’t stop it from ringing, or from becoming an iconic symbol of freedom.

 Independence Hall